How to Manage USMLE Step 1 Test Anxiety

 Learn to Relax

-Try to get in the habit of practicing mindfulness as a form of relaxation in order to reduce your USMLE Step 1 test anxiety.
+Make a habit of practicing mindfulness to ease USMLE Step 1 test anxiety.
 Spending 15-20 minutes each day when you wake up and/or before bed acknowledging and breathing through your stressed feelings and being in the moment can help set you up for success by making peace with your anxiety.

 - Walker MP, et al. Sleep-dependent Motor Memory Plasticity in the Human Brain.
 Neuroscience.
 2005; 133(4): 911-7.